- Home

 - Community Resources

 Weld County District Attorney Stan Peek requested a bond of $50,000 as part of the Vehicular Homicide arrest warrant for Jacobs.
-The high bond request was due to “the seriousness of the offense and his terrible driving record” Peek said.
+The high bond request was due to “the seriousness of the offense and his terrible driving record,” Peek said.
 Jacobs had three drunk-driving convictions and had just had his driver’s license suspended for five years on September 1st.
-The results of the blood alcohol test came back and Jacobs registered more than a .20 percent alcohol in his blood (twice the legal limit).
+The results of the blood alcohol test came back, and Jacobs registered more than a .20 percent alcohol in his blood (twice the legal limit).
 Despite a search by many officers in several states, Bernie Jacobs could not be located.
 Charges of driving under revocation and being a habitual traffic offender were added.
-Bernie Jacobs failed to show for his November 3, 1982 arraignment in court and warrants were issued for his arrest by Weld County SO and the FBI.
+Bernie Jacobs failed to show up for his November 3, 1982, arraignment in court, and warrants were issued for his arrest by Weld County SO and the FBI.

-On Saturday, December 11, 1982 the city of Firestone designated a special day for Richard Hart.
-‘Heart to Hart’ day included a parade, hot air balloons, an auction, a dance and a luncheon at the Frederick firehouse.
-Money raised was added to the earlier funds raised to allow Danny to get his necessary surgeries.
-Total funds raised at that time totaled over $21,000.
-Danny Hart had six surgeries in the next 4 years.
+On Saturday, December 11, 1982, the Town of Firestone designated a special day for Richard Hart.
+‘Heart to Hart’ day included a parade, hot air balloons, an auction, a dance, and a luncheon at the Frederick firehouse.
+The money raised was added to the earlier funds raised to allow Danny to get his necessary surgeries.
+The total funds raised at that time totaled over $21,000.
+Danny Hart had six surgeries in the next four years.

 Sources: